BabylonJS/OldDocumentationSite/content/How_To/contribute/how_to_start.md

 ### Git Client
 If you do not already have a git client, you can install one from [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-*Hint:* if you are developping on Windows, I would recommand using [cmder](http://cmder.net/) as your command line host (the full install is worth it and embed a git client).
+*Hint:* if you are developing on Windows, I would recommand using [cmder](http://cmder.net/) as your command line host (the full install is worth it and embed a git client).

 ![cmder](/img/how_to/howToStart/cmder.png)